I previously talked about holding tanks and what size is reasonable for actually living on a boat.

 There are three main brands of composting heads for the marine market:

 We are seriously considering switching to a composting toilet aboard Barefoot Gal and I know of several other people who are also thinking about switching.
+UPDATE: yes, we did switch to a Nature’s Head and are very happy with our choice.

 Those of you who have a composting toilet: would you be willing to share your thoughts with us and anyone else thinking of switching to a composting toilet?